 Morning walking tour of Livingston, before

-Dulce river to visit Bird Island and an indigenous
+the Dulce river to visit Bird island and an

-for a 2-night stay at the lakeside Villa Maya.
-(B)
+the Flores area for a 2-night stay at the lakeside

 Morning tour of Tikal, one of the most